mavlink/mavlink-devguide/en/services/parameter.md

 > **Note** A byte-wise conversion is needed, rather than a simple cast, to enable larger integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).

-Pymavlink does not have any support for managing encoding/decoding the different types.
-By default parameter values are sent/received as a float type and any support for other types needs to be added by the using library.
+Pymavlink parameter values are sent/received as the float type (it does not have any explicit support for encoding/decoding other parameter types).
+Any support for working with non-float parameters must be added by the code that uses Pymavlink.

 ## Multi-System and Multi-Component Support